 First, pour the cassava flour and masa flour into a large mixing bowl, or a food processor, whichever you have.
 Next, grate the cheese over the top.
 I found that a serrated knife works if you don’t have a grater.
 The cheeses are quite soft.

 Finally, sprinkle the salt, milk, and egg in the bowl.
 Stir thoroughly until a sticky dough forms.
 It should hopefully hold it’s shape, but if not it isn’t a big deal.
-You will just have flat pan de bono.
+You will end up with a flatter bread like mine instead of the round balls you might find on Instagram.

 Most importantly, grease your baking sheet!
-If you put it aluminum foil without the grease they are impossible to get off.
+If you put the bread on aluminum foil without the grease they are impossible to get off!
 Bake at 400 degrees F for 20 minutes, or until golden brown on top.
 From what I understand, cassava flour and masa don’t need to cook like normal flour does.
 So, if it seems like underdone dough in the middle that’s fine.

 Ideas For Future Attempts